-Information must be provided in Spanish either on the label or, under certain circumstances, on an authorized sticker/label affixed to the product.
-Whenever the label on the imported product is written in a language other than Spanish, an additional label can be used to provide the information required by Resolutions 5109 and 333.
-In certain cases, in the absence of English labels, INVIMA will authorize Spanish labels to be affixed to the product during or after the nationalization process at authorized warehouses or storage facilities.
-However, INVIMA will require original labels that to, at the very least, include expiration date and lot number.
+Nutritional information in packed food for human consumption must be provided in Spanish either on the label or, under certain circumstances, on an authorized sticker/label affixed to the product.
+Whenever the label on the imported product is written in a language other than Spanish, an additional label can be used to provide the information required by Resolutions 5109 and Resolution 810.
+In the case of labels in languages different from Spanish, complementary labels translated to Spanish, that comply with the requirements of Resolution 810 and added on a visible place of the package, can be affixed to the product before, during or after the nationalization process at authorized warehouses or storage facilities (in any case, before its commercialization).
+However, INVIMA will require original labels that, at the very least, include expiration date and lot number.